patel-rutvik/weatherApp/README.md

     * Mist/Fog
     * Hail

-After hitting the **search** button, the weather data should be update, as shown below:
+After hitting the **search** button, the weather data should be updated, as shown below:
 ![alt text](img/data.png)